ajay-cogsci/ajay-cogsci/README.md

 ### 👋 Hi, I'm Ajay

-I am a Master's student at University of Fukui, Japan (Sep'23).
-My field of research is Causal Encodings and Language Models.
-Currently, I am member of the Yamakami Lab at UFukui.
-Previously, I was a research member at [e-Learning & Data Analytics Lab](https://eldalab.in/).
+I am a Doctoral student at the [Hasegawa Lab](https://haselab.fuis.u-fukui.ac.jp/), at University of Fukui (Previously, I was a member of the Yamakami Lab at UFukui and before, at [e-Learning & Data Analytics Lab](https://eldalab.in/).

 #### 🚀 I’m currently working on ...

-- Causal encoddings in causal set theory and reinforcement learning
+- Mechanistic Intepretability
-- De-biasing language models
+- Biases in Language models

 #### 🚀 Previous work ...